Tin Hoang

 What's Tin's experience with deep learning?

-Tin has over 6 years of experience in deep learning, specializing in computer vision and OCR.
-He developed LODENet, a novel architecture for text recognition that was published at ICPR 2020.
-Currently, he's researching federated learning for medical AI applications at the University of Surrey.
+Tin is an AI researcher and engineer with over 7+ years of experience, specializing in computer vision and MLOps.
+He developed LODENet, a novel architecture for text recognition published at ICPR 2020.
+He recently completed his MSc in Artificial Intelligence at the University of Surrey and is now focusing on building Agentic AI systems on the cloud.

 From tinkering with computers in Vietnam to researching AI in London — here's how I got here.